-3. The M1A is designed and built to specifications to shoot standard factory military 7.62 NATO ammunition.
+3. The M1A[TM] is designed and built to specifications to shoot standard factory .308 made to SAAMI specifications or 7.62x51 NATO ammunition.
 The specifications for standard military ammunition include harder primers to withstand the slight indentation from the firing pin when the bolt chambers a cartridge.
 This slight indentation is normal.
 The use of civilian ammunition with more sensitive primers or handloads with commercial primers and/or improperly seated primers increase the risk of primer detonation when the bolt slams forward.
 This unexpected "slam fire" can occur even if the trigger is not being pulled and if the safety is on.
 Use of military specification ammunition will help avoid this.
 Every shooter should use extreme caution when loading this or any other firearm.
-See page 15 for instructions on proper loading to help avoid a "slam fire".
+See page 17 for instructions on proper loading to help avoid a "slam fire".
 Also see enclosed article on "Slam Fire" written by Wayne Faatz.

-4. Use only recently made high quality, original military or factory-manufactured ammunition of 7.62 caliber.
+4. Use only recently made high quality, newly-manufactured ammunition of .308 or 7.62x51.
 Old ammunition may deteriorate from age causing it to be dangerous.
 Do not use cartridges that are dirty, wet, corroded, bent or damaged.
 Do not oil cartridges.
-Do not spray aerosol-type lubricants, preservatives or cleaners directly onto cartridges or where excess spray may flow into contact with cartridges.
+Do not spray aerosol-type lubricants, preservatives or cleaners

 Defective ammunition is the primary cause of mishaps and can cause injury or death to you and bystanders.

 Lubricant or other foreign matter on cartridges can cause potentially dangerous ammunition malfunctions.
 Store ammunition in a cool dry place to prevent contamination and deterioration of the primer and powder.
-Use only ammunition of the caliber for which your firearm is chambered.
-The proper caliber is permanently engraved on your firearm; never attempt to use ammunition of any other caliber.
-Defective ammunition can create excessive pressures resulting in an explosion and cause injury or death to you and/or those nearby.
-You must assume responsibility for using proper and safe ammunition.
+Use only ammunition of the caliber for which your firearm is chambered for.